How to Earn Pharmacy Compounding Accreditation

 - National Association of Boards of Pharmacy

-A PCAB-accredited pharmacy, according to the board, must demonstrate that "all personnel affiliated with compounding … are competent to perform their assigned duties."
-This applies to supervising pharmacists, staff pharmacists, student pharmacists assigned compounding duties and pharmacy technicians.
+A PCAB-accredited pharmacy, according to the board, must demonstrate that "all personnel affiliated with compounding… are competent to perform their assigned duties."
+This applies to supervising pharmacists, staff pharmacists, student pharmacists assigned compounding duties, and pharmacy technicians.
 Demonstrating competencies requires showing that staff members hold all relevant licenses, certifications, credentials, and registrations.
-By Jan.
+As of Jan.
 1, 2015, all compounding technicians at accredited pharmacies must be certified.

 A significant requirement for full USP 797 compliance and PCAB accreditation is that pharmacies compounding drugs that pose high risks to patients' health if they become contaminated must have cleanrooms that meet ISO-8 standards.
 PCAB emphasizes that using more-typical equipment like compounding aseptic isolators is not always sufficient to ensure sterility.